adyates/missevan-audio-downloader/README.md

 # Intro

-This project is capable of extracting the audio files and comments from audiobooks on the site `missevan.com`.
+This project is capable of extracting the audio files and subtitles from audiobooks on the site `missevan.com`.

 # Set up